AlexSserb/dental-lab-backend/README.md

-# System for accounting, tracking and analyzing the performance of operations by dental technicians
+# The system of accounting and planning of order fulfillment in the dental laboratory

 ## Table of contents
 * [Introduction](#introduction)